xxl4/me/source/_posts/IT-security-2024-09-19.md

 Published: Wed, 18 Sep 2024 13:18:00 GMT

+**NCSC Exposes Chinese Company Running Malicious Mirai Botnet**

-The National Cyber Security Centre (NCSC) has exposed a Chinese company that it says has been running a malicious botnet called Mirai.
+The National Cyber Security Centre (NCSC) has revealed the identity of a Chinese company behind the operation of a malicious Mirai botnet.
+The company, Shenzhen Telink Information Technology, was found to be using the botnet to infect and control over 500,000 devices, including routers, IP cameras, and network-attached storage (NAS) devices.

+**Modus Operandi**

-Mirai is a type of malware that can infect IoT devices and turn them into bots that can be used to launch distributed denial-of-service (DDoS) attacks.
-DDoS attacks can be used to disrupt websites and online services by flooding them with traffic.
+The Mirai botnet is a powerful network of compromised devices that can be used to launch large-scale distributed denial-of-service (DDoS) attacks against websites and online services.
+The attackers behind the botnet used a variety of techniques to infect devices, including:

-The NCSC said that the Chinese company, Hangzhou Xiongmai Technology, has been using Mirai to infect millions of IoT devices, including CCTV cameras, routers, and network-attached storage (NAS) devices.

-The NCSC said that it has been working with international partners to take down the Mirai botnet.
-The NCSC has also issued a warning to users to patch their IoT devices and to be aware of the risks of using unsecured IoT devices.
+* Exploiting known vulnerabilities in firmware and operating systems
+* Using phishing emails to trick users into downloading malicious attachments
+* Hijacking legitimate software updates

+**Consequences**

+The NCSC's investigation revealed that the Mirai botnet was used to launch a number of DDoS attacks against targets in the UK and around the world.
+These attacks caused significant disruption to online services and cost businesses millions of pounds in lost revenue.

+**Legal Action**

+The NCSC has worked with international law enforcement agencies to take legal action against Shenzhen Telink Information Technology.
+The company has been sanctioned by the US government and is now facing criminal charges in the UK.

+**Impact**

+The NCSC's exposure of Shenzhen Telink Information Technology is a major blow to the cybercriminal ecosystem.
+It sends a clear message that malicious activity will not be tolerated and that law enforcement agencies are working together to combat cybercrime.

+**Protective Measures**

+To protect against Mirai and other botnet infections, the NCSC recommends the following measures:

+* Keep software and firmware up to date
+* Use strong passwords and two-factor authentication
+* Be wary of phishing emails and suspicious attachments
+* Use a reputable antivirus and firewall software

+**Conclusion**

-The exposure of the Chinese company behind the Mirai botnet is a significant development in the fight against cybercrime.
-The NCSC is urging users to take steps to protect their IoT devices and to be aware of the risks of using unsecured IoT devices.
+The exposure of Shenzhen Telink Information Technology is a significant victory in the fight against cybercrime.
+It highlights the importance of international cooperation and shows that law enforcement agencies are committed to disrupting malicious activities that threaten the security and stability of the UK and its allies.

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)